Collaborating for Success

 The Climate Change Handbook for Regional Water Planning opens with a discussion on broad issues in water and climate change, and addresses regional vulnerability to climate change.
 In addition, the handbook provides resources to help users evaluate their vulnerability, including a vulnerability assessment checklist.

-“This is a valuable starting point that gives water managers a way to examine risks,” explains Dan Rodrigo, CDM Smith vice president, who led the process development and provided technical oversight.
+“This is a valuable starting point that gives water managers a way to examine risks,” explains Dan Rodrigo, CDM Smith practice leader, who led the process development and provided technical oversight.
 “For instance, if you’re near the coast, what are the potential impacts of sea level rise?
 What about inland flooding risks?
 Could climate change reduce your water supplies, or increase your water demand?
 Once you know your vulnerability, you can focus your resources where they will have the greatest effect.”

 Additional discussion is given to measuring climate change impacts by region, managing resources and implementing projects.
 Case studies are incorporated throughout the document, giving a user-friendly approach to illustrating relevant work that has been done, various projects that have been implemented and lessons learned.